 There seems to be a lot of confusion regarding the use of foundation on oily skin.
-Many people believe that foundations will make their skin more oily which is why the opted for something less “scary” like BB or CC creams.
-Although these are great options, they simply will not as good a coverage as a foundation.
+Many people believe that foundations will make their skin more oily which is not always true.

 In this post, I will go over why you shouldn’t be afraid to use foundation on your oily skin.
 I will point out a couple of things that you should be looking out for when selecting a foundation.
 Furthermore, I will suggest some of the best foundations for oily skin that you should try.

 Best Foundations For Oily Skin (Our Top Picks)